ASTIGMATISM TREATMENT IN BIRMINGHAM

 Astigmatism: "Have I got rugby ball shaped eyes?"

 Astigmatism refers to the curvature of your cornea.
 You don’t really have eyes which look like rugby balls.

-But to help you better understand astigmatism, imagine cutting a rugby ball in half from tip to tip and placing the flat side of the cut ball on the ground.
-There are 2 curves, the first from the one tip to the other tip.
+But to help you better understand astigmatism, imagine cutting a rugby ball in half from tip to tip & placing the flat side of the cut ball on the ground.
+There are 2 curves, the long one from the one tip to the other tip.
 The other is “across” the narrower side of the ball.
 The “tip to tip” curve is flatter than the “across” the ball curve.
 The difference between the 2 curves is your astigmatism.

 Astigmatism can be treated with laser eye surgery or intraocular lens exchange.
-The laser gently reshapes the cornea into a sphere (like a football shape) and a lens implant compensates for the oval shape.
+The laser gently reshapes the cornea into a sphere (like a football shape) & a lens implant compensates for the oval shape.